How rare is my 50p and how much is it worth?

 eBay Tracker

-Mintage figures are a great way to find out how many of your coin were released into circulation and therefore how difficult it might be to find, but this doesn’t necessarily give you a value for your coin.
-One way in which you can determine what your coin might be worth is to look at the prices it has sold for on eBay.
+Mintage figures are a great way to find out how many of a certain coin were released into circulation and therefore, how difficult it might be to find – but this doesn’t necessarily give you a value for your coin.
+One way in which you can determine what your coin might be worth, is to look at how much it’s sold for on secondary market sites such as eBay.

-Again, we’ve made things easy for you by taking the last 9 sold prices achieved on eBay and giving you the median price achieved (rounded to the nearest 50p).
-By taking the median, rather than an average, we avoid skewing created by one or two excessive prices achieved.
+Again, we’ve made things easy for you by taking the last 9 sold prices achieved on eBay for the top 10 coins and banknotes and giving you the median selling price.
+By taking the median, rather than an average, we avoid one or two excessive prices skewing the figures.

 If you’re interested in coin collecting, our Change Checker web app is completely free to use and allows users to: